 Factoring and discounting is part and parcel of any financial package that business should be looking at.
 Sometimes overdrafts and loans can be better suited and never over look equity as part of the funding package

 The FSB has been at the forefront, starting with the 2011 ALT + Finance, of advocating that the government and businesses need to provide more help on alternative funding.

 Are there any types of businesses that are particularly well suited to this type of financing

 No, I dont think so.
 However, it’s primarily suitable for high growth companies.

 How does the fee structure work and what is it important to look out for

 You need to be very well aware that there are fees associated with this.
 In some cases using invoice factoring or discounting will remove the need for a business to have a member of staff chasing invoices, so they do cover some of that cost.
 But there will always be fees and limitations.
 Just make sure you’re aware of the terms and conditions, and any break clauses.
 If you release yourself there will also be implications that will have to be worked in cash flow plan.

 Its a useful form of finance for many small and medium sized businesses.
-As with any type of finance you need to look at what?s most appropriate for the business at that time.
+As with any type of finance you need to look at whats most appropriate for the business at that time.
 The other useful thing is to look at the new Business Banking Insight website.
 Its a website portal that rates providers of finance on their performance and how your peers view them.
 It takes time to get into, but you can see how businesses rate those providers and that should help you to see how a particular provider is performing.

 Its important to mention the Business Banking Insight website or portal.
 We need to get the message out there.
 The first tranche [of survey data] was added in spring, 10,000 more businesses have been surveyed and that will be realised soon it’s starting to get a lot more momentum.